-The Town of Gibsons wants to giveaway Winn Road in a two-part deal they are calling a “Land Exchange.”
+The Town of Gibsons is planning to give away Winn Road in a two-part deal they are describing as a “Land Exchange.”

 The View Corridor/Pedestrian Plaza is approximately 10,500 sq. ft. in area.
 It is a requirement of zoning and the land must remain undeveloped as a view corridor through the massive hotel/condo complex.

 Winn Road also has an area of about 10,500 sq. ft.
 This land is considered a highway under the Community Charter and the Land Title Act of BC.
 It is fee simple land, owned by the public and currently provides unrestricted vehicular access to the ocean.

 The Community Charter and BC Land Title Act provides many opportunities and prohibitions to stop a municipality from giving away highway access to the ocean.
 Constraints for subdivision of lands require road access to the ocean must be given to a municipality.

 The Community Charter specifically restricts the Town of Gibsons from closing and selling/giving away Winn Road unless it is